 “Effort” Effort - is a measure of total work spent in university-related activities.
 It is not measured in hours or days, but rather in percentages and months.
 Overload teaching assignments do not affect effort reporting.

 The overall effort of a faculty member may include teaching, research/creative activity, and service activities, and it may be conducted during normal university hours and/or at other times.
-Effort for standard nine-month faculty appointments typically begins with a 5/5 teaching load (100 % of effort) which is then reduced adjusted based on service, research, and other expectations (including, but not limited to section size, number of courses, and course preparations).
+Effort for standard nine-month faculty appointments typically begins with a 5/5 teaching load with no research and no service obligations (100 % of effort).
+This teaching load is then reduced adjusted based on service, research, and other expectations (including, but not limited to section size, number of courses, and course preparations).
 For example, a junior faculty member may receive a one course reduction during the academic year for service bringing their workload to 5/4 and a two-course reduction for research bringing their workload to a 4/3.
 It is the responsibility of the department chair/director (or designee) to work with their respective faculty to ensure each is assigned a workload that results in a mix of teaching, service, research/creative activity (where applicable), and additional duties conducive to student success and the overall strategic alignment of the university, college, and department/school.
 For faculty with nine-month appointments, the total effort will sum to one month for any month during the academic year (August 15 through May 15) and to a value up to, but not exceeding, three months for the summer period.
 Policy 1.512V (see also II.E.2.b.ii below) addresses university-related effort for faculty with administrative appointments greater than nine months in duration.
 In all cases, the total effort expended on all pertinent (see II.F) activities, including teaching, research, service and administration, shall not exceed twelve (12) months in any fiscal year (July 1 through June 30).
 See section II.B on departments’ establishment of base teaching loads.

 “Effort certification” - is a mechanism through which the fraction of overall effort devoted to various tasks is reported.
 It is a required element of any effort that is compensated by external contracts and grants.